 Inkjet Summit Starts Monday

-For three days, in-plant managers will mingle with printing company owners and senior-level operations managers, sharing real-life experiences and enjoying a nonstop program of keynotes, user panel discussions, and expert consultant presentations.
-Sponsors will also present in-plant case studies featuring successful inkjet implementations.
+For three days, in-plant managers will mingle with printing company owners and senior-level operations managers, sharing real-life experiences and enjoying a nonstop program of keynotes, user panel discussions, case studies and expert consultant presentations.
+IPG Editor Bob Neubauer will lead the in-plant track, providing an update on inkjet implementations at in-plants and facilitating a panel discussion of in-plant inkjet users.
+Sponsors will also present in-plant case studies featuring such successful implementations as those at the Church of Scientology International, the State of Colorado and Houston ISD.

 Bob has served as editor of In-plant Impressions since October of 1994.
 Prior to that he served for three years as managing editor of Printing Impressions, a commercial printing publication.
 Mr. Neubauer is very active in the U.S. in-plant industry.
 He attends all the major in-plant conferences and has visited more than 170 in-plant operations around the world.
 He has given presentations to numerous in-plant groups in the U.S., Canada and Australia, including the Association of College and University Printers and the In-plant Printing and Mailing Association.
 He also coordinates the annual In-Print contest, co-sponsored by IPMA and In-plant Impressions.